adbpatagonia/GolfoSanMatiasDiversidad/README.md

-# Diversidad en ek Golfo SanMatias
+# Diversidad en el Golfo SanMatias

 Code and data to reproduce analysis of speciess richnes in the San Matias Gulf.